amery/behold/mutex/README.md

 }
 ```

+> **Important Note**: When using custom RWMutex implementations with ROMutex, the behavior may differ from standard library mutexes.
+Custom implementations can impose additional constraints or provide enhanced capabilities that affect what operations are possible on the protected data.
+Unlike standard library mutexes which only manage concurrency, custom implementations might implement domain-specific access control or validation, so the "read-only" nature is defined by the implementation rather than being a universally consistent guarantee.
+Be cautious when using ROMutex with custom mutex implementations and don't rely solely on type constraints for security or data integrity.

 ## Compatibility

 This package works with standard library types like `sync.Mutex` and `sync.RWMutex` which implement the interfaces defined here.